-We are continuing with Module 2 of Wit And Wisdom which is all about the farm!
+We are continuing with unit 2 of our required curriculum which is all about the farm!
 This week we are using the text Little Red Hen!
 I love fairy tales so I’m so excited to read this story this week!
-This week we are working on character traits, story maps, and problem/solution!
+This week we are working on character traits, story maps, and problem/solutions!

 Here is an example of the story maps from Three Little Pigs:

 On Tuesday we will celebrate Lunar New Year in our classroom!
 We will learn about the customs of the Lunar New Year and the Year Of The Tiger!
 We graph if we like rice and we will eat noodles using chopsticks!

 Note: When we first started celebrating Lunar New Year in our classroom, we referred to it as Chinese New Year.
 As we learned more, we understood that this holiday is not just a Chinese holiday.
 We updated our resources to be more inclusive and accurate.
 When we know better, we do better.

 We also make lanterns to decorate our classroom!